32nd Annual Beechwood Festival of Bands Contest Adjudicators

 Tom Case | Music

-Tom Case has been the band director at Adair County High School in Columbia, Kentucky since 2009.
-All of Mr. Case’s concert and symphonic bands have received distinguished ratings at the KMEA District and or State Level Performance Assessment Event.
+Tom Case recently retired from Adair County High School in Columbia, Kentucky where he served as band director from 2009 to 2021.
+All of Mr. Case’s concert and symphonic bands received distinguished ratings at the KMEA District and or State Level Performance Assessment Event.
 His symphonic bands were selected twice to perform at the KMEA In-Service Conference.
 His symphonic bands have also been selected to perform at the University of South Carolina’s Band Clinic as well as the University of Kentucky’s Concert Band Invitational.
 Mr. Case has also conducted various All-Region, All-District, and Honor Bands across the state and regional area.

 Mr. Case’s marching bands have claimed five Bands Of America Grand National Championships, ten BOA Regional class championships, and several BOA Grand National Semi-Finalist and Regional Finalist awards.
 Mr. Case’s bands have also won eight KMEA State Championships and have been a KMEA State finalist nineteen times.
 Mr. Case has also judged various state-level championships in Arizona, South Carolina, and Tennessee.